Crumbs350/Sansui-AU-717-Rebuild/README.md

 * remove, clean, and give new thermal compound for transistors

 Switch cleaning threads:
+* TODO add in other reference slide items
 * do not use Windex or WD40
 * https://audiokarma.org/forums/index.php?threads/sansui-au-717-volume-control-pot-maitenence-help-please.43185/#post-594781
 * https://audiokarma.org/forums/index.php?threads/deoxit-d5.947097/#post-14504688